-This is a quick introduction to the different types of jobs and file formats you will encounter through Gengo.
+This is a quick introduction to the different types of jobs (called "Collections") and file formats you will encounter through Gengo.

 There are two types of translation jobs:

-- Text job: source text is displayed in one or multiple text boxes, and the translation is entered next to it or under it
+- Text collection: source text is displayed in one or multiple text boxes, and the translation is entered next to it or under it

 2. File Collections

-After opening the job details page, you can click on the button as shown below to download the file and start the job.
+After clicking over one to see the details page, you can click on the red button as shown below to download the file and start the job.

 File Format Support: